 Simple Ways to Foster Faith in Your Family

-6. Listen to Christian music: Find music that has a strong faith message and a style you enjoy and go to town.
-(There is also a plethora of children’s Christian music, designed to teach the Bible and memorize scripture.)
+6. Listen to Christian music: Find music that has a strong faith message and a style you enjoy and listen.
+Make it a habit to sing and praise God throughout your day.
+It’s ok if you don’t think you sing well, God doesn’t mind, but I guarantee He certainly enjoys your praise.
+(Note: singing songs is also a great way to memorize scripture.)

-8. Provide wholesome entertainment: Find shows, books, and movies that emphasize the Bible and the development of Godly character.
+8. Provide wholesome entertainment: From the internet to video games our families have a ton of input.
+To foster faith, put a filter on what you are letting into your home and into your minds.
+Find shows, books, and movies that emphasize the Bible or development of Godly character.

-10. Family devotions: Choose a devotional to work through as a family.
-Do it once a day or once a week, whatever works best for your family.
-Here are a list of our favorites.
+10. Family devotions: Doing family devotions is a great way to foster faith and learn life application of the things we are reading.
+So, choose a devotional or Bible study you can work through as a family.
+Do it once a day or once a week, whatever works best for you and get started today.
+(Here are a list of our favorite Devotional Books)

 More Resources to Foster Faith in Your Kids